ayrton04/design/articles/130_ros_time.md

 Often the simulation is the limiting factor for the system and as such the simulator can be a time source for faster or slower playback.
 Additionally if the simulation is paused the system can also pause using the same mechanism.

 ## Approach

 To provide a simplified time interface we will provide a ROS time and duration datatype.
 To query for the latest time a ROS Clock interface will be provided.
-The Clock will be populated by one or more TimeSource mechanisms.
+A TimeSource can manage one or more Clock instances.

 ## Clock